MPHRS/Genomic-data-analysis/Project_4_Tardigrades/Report.md

 ### Ortholog Identification
 To determine evolutionary conservation, orthologs of nuclear-localized proteins were searched using **BLAST+** against the **UniProtKB/Swiss-Prot** database ([UniProt](https://www.uniprot.org/)). *R. varieornatus* sequences were **excluded** from the query set to avoid self-matches and ensure ortholog detection from other species.

+### Pfam Domain Prediction

+In cases where orthologous sequences could not be identified through BLAST searches, protein function was predicted by identifying conserved protein domains and motifs.
+The HMMER web version (HMMER web server) was used to search the protein sequences against the Pfam database.

 ### Documentation
 All intermediate files, parameter settings, and custom scripts used for sequence processing, filtering, and analysis are archived and described in the **laboratory notebook** (see Supplementary materials).